ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="What is ARB?"
 contentPreview=''>

-[Arbitrum](https://developer.arbitrum.io/intro/) is an organization that develops and manages [optimistic rollups](/developers/docs/scaling/optimistic-rollups/).
-Initially Arbitrum was organized as a for-profit company, but they recently [started to decentralize](https://arbitrumfoundation.medium.com/arbitrum-the-next-phase-of-decentralization-e7f8b37b5226).
-As part of that process, they issued a tradeable [governance token](/dao/#token-based-membership).
+<a href="https://developer.arbitrum.io/intro/">Arbitrum</a> is an organization that develops and manages <a href="/developers/docs/scaling/optimistic-rollups/">optimistic rollups</a>.
+Initially Arbitrum was organized as a for-profit company, but they recently <a href="https://arbitrumfoundation.medium.com/arbitrum-the-next-phase-of-decentralization-e7f8b37b5226">started to decentralize</a>.
+As part of that process, they issued a tradeable <a href="/dao/#token-based-membership">governance token</a>.

 </ExpandableCard>